-We are on the eve of SimCAT 1 and a lot of students (mostly first-time CAT-takers) are apprehensive, understandably so, about taking it.
+We are on the eve of SimCAT 1 and a lot of students (mostly first-time CAT-takers) are apprehensive and understandably so, about taking it.
 Over the years we have found the self-same reasons that induce this fear, and this post is geared towards addressing them.

 #1: I Have Not Finished The Concepts Yet

-This is probably the biggest reason why first-time CAT-takers who have just joined prep are hesitant to take the first SimCAT.
-They tell themselves that I will start taking tests once I finish learning the concepts.
+This is probably the biggest reason why first-time CAT-takers who have just started their CAT-prep are hesitant to take the first SimCAT.
+They tell themselves that they will start taking tests once they finish learning the concepts.

-Firstly, this is not a school/college test where taking a test means memorising formulae from a book and reproducing them in an exam.
+Firstly, this is not a school/college exam, when taking a test means memorizing formulae from a book and reproducing them in an exam.

 Cracking the CAT is only 50 percent about knowing concepts, 50 percent is about knowing how to take a test — managing the 60 minutes of a section, gauging the difficulty of questions and choosing the right questions to solve.

 Test-taking is a skill that can be honed only through taking as many SimCATs as possible.
 So if you decide to skip a few SimCATs till you have covered the concepts, you might still perform poorly whenever you take your first SimCAT since you do not know how to take a test!